Summary

 The following table shows a distance chart with the start destinations defined in the first row and at the end destination at the end of each subsequent row.

-In this case, because the header is at the end of the row setting a scope of "row
+In this case, because the header is at the end of the row setting a scope of "row"

 does not apply it back to the cells already encountered.
-The headers
+The headers attribute

 must be applied to each cell.